jedrzejpolaczek/NAS/README.md

 │
 ├── docs                                         <- A default Sphinx project; see sphinx-doc.org for details │
-├── models                                       <- Trained and serialized models, model predictions, or model summaries │
 ├── examples                                     <- Examples of how to run the code.
 │
+├── experiments                                  <- Result of runed experiments.
+│   └── configs                                  <- Configuration files for experiments.
+│       └── all_algorithms.json                  <- Configuration file to run experiments for all implemented algorithms.
+│
+├── models                                       <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks                                    <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                                                   the creator's initials, and a short `-` delimited description, e.g.